-Phylogenetics (study of evolutionary relatedness among various groups of organisms through molecular sequencing data and morphological data matrices) has traced the origin of life to prokaryotes (eubacteria and archibacteria). hypotheses and theories have been advanced to explain the origin of life (e.g. chemical evolution and cellular evolution theories).
-Advances in biotechnology such as DNA finger printing, sequencing polymerase chain ribosomal RNA reactions and nucleic acid hybridization have shown that the first forms of life on earth were bacteria (Atlas and Bartha 1998).
+Phylogenetics (study of evolutionary relatedness among various groups of organisms through molecular sequencing data and morphological data matrices) has traced the origin of life to prokaryotes leubacteria and archibacteria). Α number hypotheses and theories have been advanced to explain the origin of life (e.g. chemical evolution and cellular evolution theories).
+Advances in biotechnology such DNA finger printing, as ribosomal RNA sequencing polymerase chain reactions and nucleic acid hybridization have shown that the first forms of life on earth were bacteria (Atlas and Bartha 1998).